An iOS Push Certificate or Token is required for push notification delivery to all iOS mobile apps.

 Select Keychain Access > Certificate Assistant > Request a Certificate From a Certificate Authority...

-Next, select the Save to disk option and enter your information in the required fields.
+Next, select the Saved to disk option and enter your information in the required fields.
+Then click Continue.

 This creates a certification request file that will be used later.

-Select Identifiers in your Apple Developer Account under Certificates, IDs & Profiles > Identifiers
+In your Apple Developer Account under Certificates, IDs & Profiles > Identifiers, select Identifiers.

-Find and select your Identifier to enable Push Notifications, but do not click Edit.
+Find and select your Identifier to enable Push Notifications, but do not click Configure.

-If you do not see your Identifier, follow below Optional - Provisioning Profiles step.
+If you do not see your Identifier, follow Step 2.
+Provisioning.

-Next, go to Certificates and create a new certificate by clicking the blue + (plus) button.
+Scroll down, go to Certificates, and create a new certificate by clicking the blue + (plus) button.

 Under Services, select Apple Push Notification service SSL (Sandbox & Production) and click Continue.